KailaniBailey/IBM-Data-Science-Professional-Certificate/02. Tools for Data Science/Week 1: Overview of Data Science Tools/README.md

 # Overview of Data Science Tools
+> Learn about the different types and categories of tools that data scientists use and popular examples of each.
+Become familiar with Open Source, Cloud-based, and Commercial options for data science tools.
 ## Data Science Tools
 - Categories of Data Science Tools
 - Open Source Tools for Data Science: Pt.
 1